foliovision/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

+= 2.1.3 =
+* Flowplayer now defaults to using Flash for Internet Explorer 9 and 10 (due to server compatibility issues when bad mime type is set).

+= 2.0 =
+* Brand new version of Flowplayer!
+HTML5 compatible video player.
+Please check your videos thoroughly.